karljans/mmwave_ti_ros2/README.md

 1. Mount your mmWave device with power supply and connect a micro-USB cable to host machine with ROS 2.
 This pkg is vertified in below systems

-* Ubuntu 18.04 & ROS 2 eloquent
 * Ubuntu 20.04 & ROS 2 foxy
-* NVIDIA Jetpack 4 & ROS 2 eloquent
+* NVIDIA Jetpack 5.0.2 & ROS 2 foxy

 > Here's example of mount (designed by [Lee, Jongmyeong](http://rodel.hanyang.ac.kr/team/players.php?ptype=view&idx=72&page=1&code=play))